GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Developing your extension {: #development }

-Even though web applications and extensions share the same technologies, the extension development experience is different.
+Even though web applications and extensions share many of the same technologies, the extension development experience is different.
 Check out [Development Basics][doc-dev-basics] to create a "Hello, Extensions" example and familiarize yourself with the extension development workflow.